jamesbray03/Portfolio/projects/content/readmes/ACS130_Assignment.md

-Demonstration of matrix multiplication and solving linear equations using C
+Demonstration of matrix multiplication and solving linear equations using C, this was my coursework for ACS130